zdk/net-debug/README.md

 `kubectl run -it --image=warachet/net-debug:latest debug-pod`

-Or apply ./pod.yaml manifest by
+Or apply `./pod.yaml` manifest by:

 `kubectl apply -f ./pod.yaml`

-Then, exec into pod
+Then, exec into pod:

 `kubectl exec -it net-debug -- /bin/bash`